aliabdullah1215/holbertonschool-hbnb/part1/technical_documentation.md

 ---

 ## 2. Place Creation

-**Overview**: Enables authenticated users to list a new property with details and location information.
+**Overview:** Enables authenticated users to list a new property with details and location information.

 ```mermaid
 sequenceDiagram